 My freshman year of college, I had infection after infection (recurrent strep, stomach bug 3x, fevers), until I came down with mononucleosis.
 Mono hit me hard with the fatigue, fevers, and enlarged spleen, and my friends described me as a walking ghost that whole semester.
 After recovering from mono, all of my “stomach attacks” that had once affected me for a couple hours to a day max were now affecting me for days.
 I went back to my GI doctor who thought removing gluten from my diet would help, and it did, but I was still having significant symptoms.

 The fall semester of my junior year, I studied abroad in Ecuador, which was absolutely incredible, but I did catch parasites.
 Entamoeba histolytica.
 These little amoebas multiply rapidly and eat into the wall of the bowel causing ulcerations and bleeding.
-It took two rounds of medicine to finally test negative for the parasites, but six weeks after testing negative for amoebas, I was still testing positive for blood.
+It took two rounds of medicine to finally test negative for the parasites, but six weeks after testing negative for amoebas, I was still testing positive for blood in my stool.
 The amoebas had done a lot of damage, but the GI doctor in Ecuador also suspected an inflammatory bowel disease, because the amoebas should not have been causing problems at that point.